radon-h2020/radon-demonstrator/labs/gmt-ide.md

 Now you are ready to clone down the project code.

 - Click terminal and
-  `Open terminal in specific container` and clone down this repository.
+  `Open terminal in specific container` use the theia tooling container and clone down this repository.
 - The project will be cloned in to a folder beside the RADON folder, ready for developing.